-From Shadow Work to Creative Integration: Bringing Creativity Into the Daylight
+Shadow Work & Integration: Bringing Creativity Into the Daylight

-This article explores shadow work as the process of recognising the parts of ourselves we’ve hidden or set aside, often including our creative identity.
+This article explores shadow work as the process of recognizing the parts of ourselves we’ve hidden or set aside—which often includes our creative identity.
 Creative integration is what follows: bringing the hidden creative life back into the open so it can exist as part of our everyday experience.
-This shift, from shadow work to creative integration, is not about changing who you are, but about becoming whole again.
-It’s a gentle, ongoing process of allowing your artistic identity to move out of the shadows and into the daylight, where it belongs.
+That shift isn’t about changing who you are, but becoming whole again.
+It’s the gentle, ongoing process of allowing your artistic identity to move out of the shadows and into the daylight, where it belongs.

 And yet for decades I lived as though my writing life belonged over there, while the rest of my life—previously, my job in social services—lived over here.

 And yet many of those people had no idea I was a writer.
 Was it an impulse to hide?
-To compartmentalize?
+Compartmentalize?
 Did I just think they wouldn’t care?

-Whatever the reasons for the split—between my “real life” and my creative life—it was painful.
-It created a sense of splintering, as though I was never fully present anywhere.
+It was a painful split.
+And it created a sense of splintering, as though I was never fully present anywhere.
 I could do my job well, and I could be a great advocate, co-worker, and friend.
 But something vital—my creative spirit—was left out of the frame.

 What is shadow work?